photo: Miami-Dade County

 Dr. Brian Walker is a research scientist at Nova Southeastern University.
 His research centers on the spatial distribution of organisms, coral reef ecology and geology, reef fish ecology, and landscape/seascape ecology.
 Of recent particular interest is the effect of latitude and climate change along the northern Florida Reef Tract.
 He is active in shallow and deep water benthic habitat mapping, habitat impact assessment and restoration, GIS spatial analyses, optical remote-sensing, and hydrographic survey research, particularly LIDAR and sonar-based seafloor discrimination.
 His research has taken place in the tropical Atlantic and Caribbean including Florida, Mexico, the Bahamas, Puerto Rico, and the US Virgin Islands.
 Dr. Walker has held many grants and contracts from various agencies, and he has authored numerous publications including technical reports, book chapters, and scientific peer-reviewed publications.
 His GIS and Spatial Ecology lab houses eight graduate students including three employees whose research includes map accuracy assessment, queen conch distributions, and long-term anchor impacts to coral reef communities.

-Dana Wusinich-Mendez is the Atlantic and Caribbean Management Team Lead for NOAAs Coral Reef Conservation Program.
-Dana has been working with NOAA to support the efforts of coral reef resource managers in Florida, Puerto Rico, the U.S. Virgin Islands, and to build capacity for the effective management of marine protected areas in the Wider Caribbean region since 2002.
-She is a graduate of Duke University’s Nicholas School of the Environment where she focused on marine protected area and cooperative coastal resource management efforts.
-Prior to obtaining her master’s in environmental management at Duke, Dana worked for the RARE Center for Tropical Conservation and Amigo de Sian Ka’an with communities on the Mesoamerican Barrier Reef System in southern Quintana Roo, Mexico to build capacity for the development and effective management of coral reef marine protected areas.
+Dana Wusinich-Mendez is the Atlantic and Caribbean Management Team Lead for the NOAA Coral Reef Conservation Program.
+Dana has been working with NOAA to support the efforts of coral reef resource managers in Florida, Puerto Rico, and the US Virgin Islands, and to build capacity for the effective management of marine protected areas in the Wider Caribbean region since 2002.
+She is a graduate of the Duke University Nicholas School of the Environment, where she focused on marine protected area and cooperative coastal resource management efforts.
+Prior to obtaining her Master’s in environmental management at Duke, Dana worked for the RARE Center for Tropical Conservation and Amigo de Sian Ka’an with communities on the Mesoamerican Barrier Reef System in southern Quintana Roo, Mexico to build capacity for the development and effective management of coral reef marine protected areas.